View Document Text

 INVESTMENT RISKS

-constraints, earnings and earnings expectations, political risk including regulations and changes
+earnings and earnings expectations, political and regulatory developments, and changes in

 - 11 -